LumenYoung/Notes/content/posts/debugging silverbullet not loading - the cache problem.md

 ## Final takeaway

-This looked like one bug, but it was really a layered cache issue:
+This looked like one bug, but it was really a bug + layered cache issue:

 1. timeout too short for my real server response time (1s vs ~1.63s)
 2. stale Cloudflare edge cache for frontend assets